 - Evidence that supports or explains any exclusions claimed.

-- Additional supporting documentation such as date-stamped screenshots, reports, or acknowledgements that support yes/no and other objectives.
+- Additional supporting documentation such as date-stamped screenshots, reports, or acknowledgments that support yes/no and other objectives.

-- Clinical Quality Measure numerators, denominators, and percentages: See Report Clinical Quality Measures.
+- Clinical Quality Measure numerators, denominators, and percentages: See Report EHR Clinical Quality Measures (CQMs).

 - Retain all supporting documentation for at least 6 years in case of audit.